 ELO ratings represent one of the most important innovations in our NBA prediction system.
 By tracking team strength dynamically—accounting for margins, home court, rest, and injuries—we capture information that static standings simply cannot provide.

-When you see an ELO rating, you're seeing a sophisticated measure of what a team is capable of right now, based on how they've performed under various conditions throughout the season.
-Combined with player-level statistics, recent form data, and our neural network models, these ratings help us generate predictions that go far beyond simple record comparisons.
+When you see an ELO rating on our power rankings page, you're seeing a sophisticated measure of what a team is capable of right now, based on how they've performed under various conditions throughout the season.
+The progression chart shows how each team's ranking has evolved game by game—making it easy to spot teams on the rise or in decline.

+Combined with player-level statistics, recent form data, and our neural network models, these nine ELO variants help us generate predictions that go far beyond simple record comparisons.
 This is the foundation of modern basketball analytics—and it's why our predictions can identify opportunities that surface-level analysis misses.